 Why Headlines Are Important

-Your headline is your reader’s first port of call before they view your article.
+Your headline is your reader’s first impression of your brand voice before they view your article.

 It offers a glimpse of what the reader can expect.
 For that reason, it needs to be beyond catchy – it has to be magnetic.